 When an already exposed AllJoyn service is stopped in the AllJoyn proximal network, then the IPE shall remove the corresponding [allJoynApp] resource as well as the child/decendent resources of this [allJoynApp] resource.
 Example usages of this removal are: AllJoyn Consumer Application on the IPE leaves the session established with an AllJoyn Producer Application in an AllJoyn proximal network, AllJoyn Producer Application on the IPE leaves the session established with AllJoyn Consumer Application(s) in an AllJoyn proximal network.
 Upon removal of the corresponding [allJoynApp] resource, oneM2M entites will not be able anymore to consume that service.
 For already exposed services produced on the oneM2M side, the service producer can remove the respective [allJoynSvcObject] resource that is a child of the [allJoynApp] resource that was already created by the IPE at time of initialization as a child of the [svcObjWrapper] resource which has the direction attribute set to "oneM2MToAllJoyn".
 The removal will either get notified to the IPE due to a previous established subscription or by periodic retrieval (polling).
 Upon getting information about the removal of a oneM2M-provided service that was exposed to AllJoyn, the IPE shall stop acting as an AllJoyn Producer Application and terminate any existing service sessions for that service on the AllJoyn side.

 Annex A (informative): oneM2M and AllJoyn technical comparison

 A.1 API styles

-The table A.1-1 describes how API styles of oneM2M and AllJoyn system are different to expose its services that can provide some functionalties.
+Table A.1-1 describes how API styles of oneM2M and AllJoyn system are different to expose its services that can provide some functionalties.